pingplop/pingplop/README.md

 Pingplop is made in 🇮🇩 but you can host on multiple regions at [Fly.io][fly-regions] or any cloud providers.

 > **WARNING!** This project still in development.
-> Everything is experimental, breaking changes can happen and the long-term purpose of this project is not yet clear, use at your own risk!
+> Everything is experimental, breaking changes can happen and the long-term purpose of this project is not yet
+> clear, use at your own risk!

-You can find an interactive demo of what the status page looks like [here][pingplop-status].
+Curious what the status page looks like?
+[See status page in action][pingplop-status].

 ## How does it work?